openavr-org/arm-build-system-example/README.rst

     $ make

-Most of the work should be in tweaking the ``Makefile`` for your needs.
+Most of the work should be in tweaking the ``Makefile`` for your needs and adding your source directories and files to the ``Sources.mk`` file.

 **TODO:** Write a GUI tool (python/tkinter script) to generate the ``Sources.mk`` and ``Makefile`` files.